expo/expo/docs/pages/push-notifications/sending-notifications-custom.md

 // send token off to your server
 ```

-Now that you have your native device token, we can start to implement our servers:
+Now that you have your native device token, we can start to implement our servers.
+Below are some very minimal examples of communicating with FCM and APNs:

 ## FCM Server